pegros/PEG_SYS/README.md

 source objects, you may optimise the periodic dataset updates by filtering synced data to the most recent days.

-⚠️ It is up to you to manage the history data actually kept in the target **SYS Org Storage** and **SYS Org Limits** datasets.
+⚠️ It is up to you to manage the amount of history data actually kept in the target **SYS Org Storage** and **SYS Org Limits** datasets.
 You may easily do it by adding a filtering node in the **SYS Monitoring** recipe before merging the current dataset with the new data rows.

 By properly configuring the retention periods, you may e.g.